thu-tram/mangg-may-tinh/routing/bgp-implementation.md

 This additional information in the exporting announcement is called the **Multi-Exit Discriminator (MED)**.
 From the perspective of the exporter, it indicates my preferred router for entering my network.
 From the perspective of the importer, it indicates the other AS's preferred router for exiting my network and entering the other AS's network.

 Another way to interpret the MED is, the distance to the destination, via this router.
-The exporter can say, ``the west coast router is 3 hops away from the destination,'' and ``the east coast router is 12 hops away from the destination.''
+The exporter can say, "the west coast router is 3 hops away from the destination," and "the east coast router is 12 hops away from the destination."
 Lower MED numbers are preferred, since the exporter wants to use as little of its own bandwidth as possible.
 The exporter would rather use 3 of its own links, instead of 12 of its own links.

 ## Import Policy Priority